yegor256/blog/_drafts/_validation.md

 contains and whether it really is a file&mdash;doesn't make the state invalid.
 It only causes trouble for the behavior.

-Even though the difference may look too subtle, it's obvious.
+Even though the difference may look subtle, it's obvious.
 There are two phases of interaction with the encapsulated object: _connecting_ and _talking_.

 First, we encapsulate the `file` and want to be sure that it really is